 How the government plans to help

-There are several plans in the works to provide federal aid to workers who are unemployed due to COVID-19.
+There are several plans to provide federal aid to workers who are unemployed due to COVID-19.

-- The federal government is likely to pass a stimulus package that will result in one-time payments to Americans.
-If adopted, the government plans to issue this money to individuals whether they are unemployed or working.
+- The federal government passed a stimulus package that will result in one-time payments to Americans.
+The government plans to issue this money to individuals whether they are unemployed or working.
 Single adults will receive $1,200.
 Married couples will receive $2,400.
 Families will receive $500 per child they claim on their taxes.
 These amounts are accurate for people earning up to $75,000, but the amount starts to lessen the more you make above that amount.
 People earning more than $99,000 — or couples making more than $198,000 — do not qualify.

 - Congress has passed a $2 trillion COVID-19 relief package.
 This money will benefit workers who need to file for unemployment.
 It also opens up unemployment filings to business owners, people who work multiple part-time jobs, and contractors.
 These benefits are in addition to the stimulus checks the federal government plans to send to Americans.